toscawidgets/tw2.devtools/docs/core.rst

 An important feature of the hierarchy is value propagation.
 When the value is set for a compound or repeating widget, this causes the value to be set for the child widgets.
 In general, a leaf widget takes a scalar type as a value, a compound widget takes a dict or an  object, and a repeating widget takes a list.

 The hierarchy also affects the generation of compound ids, and validation.

+**Identifier**

+In general, a widget needs to have an identifier.
+Without an id, it cannot participate in value propagation or validation, and it does not get an id= attribute.
+For widgets with an id, a compound id is generated for the id= attribute, by joining it's parent and all ancestors' ids.
+The default separator is colon (:), resulting in compound ids like "form:sub_form:field".

+There are some exceptions to this:

+ * Some widgets do not need an id (e.g. Label, Spacer) and provide a default id of None.
+ * The child of a RepeatingWidget must not have an id.
+The repetition is used instead to generate compound  ids.
+ * DisplayOnlyWidget takes the id from its child, but uses None for generating compound ids.
+TBD: not quite true now
+ * If a child of a CompoundWidget is also a CompoundWidget, and has no id, this causes the children of the child CompoundWidget to be merged with the children of the parent CompoundWidget.
+This also works with a DisplayOnlyWidget between the two CompoundWidgets.

 Template